-Product Leadership.
-Raytheon is a global leader in developing technologically advanced electronic systems and solutions.
-We believe our expertise in designing, developing and producing these technologically advanced systems substantially strengthens our relationships with our customers.
+Technology Leadership.
+We are a global leader in developing technologically advanced electronic systems and solutions.
+Our products are significant elements of leading national defense initiatives.
+For instance, our products are critical enablers of the National Missile Defense initiative and we believe that we are well positioned to benefit from the anticipated growth in this program.
+We believe our expertise in designing, developing, and producing these technologically advanced systems substantially strengthens our relationships with our customers.
 As such, we believe that the breadth of our proprietary product base and our strong customer relationships will enable us to continue to benefit from our existing programs.
 We also expect our technological leadership and customer relationships to result in new opportunities for follow-on and next generation military and commercial systems.